HiddeFok/HiddeFok/README.md

 in Online Learning, Bandit algorithms and Causality.

 Lately, I am getting more interested in the practical sides of ML and AI.
-Building the tools that practictioners can use the quickly and safely implement the latest models is what gets me excited!
+Building the tools that practictioners can use to quickly and reliably implement the latest models is what gets me excited!

 <!--
 **HiddeFok/HiddeFok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.